linode/apl-docs/docs/get-started/labs/auto-image-update.md

 You can now create a workload from the developer catalog:

 1. Go to `Workloads` in the left menu and click on `Create Workload`

-2. Select `k8s-deployment` from the catalog
+2. Select `Quickstart-K8s-Deployment` from the catalog.

-3. Add the Name `green` for the workload
+3. Add the Name `green` for the workload.

 4. Set the `Auto image updater` to `Digest` and fill in the `ImageRepository` from the clipboard.

 `Digest` is the update strategy and will update the image to the most recent pushed version of a given tag.